The Sorceress' Revolt

 Rai Ingyō embraced a little dog, a Pekinese he’d owned for years, seeking comfort in the dog’s soft fur.
 “Oh, where should I flee?
 Please, protect me, someone, anyone!” he yelled, then ran out into the hallway with the dog in his arms.

 Chō Ran rode his horse to the front gate.
-He had a sword on his belt, an iron pipe about three inches in diameter and three feet long, and a rope hanging from his shoulder.
+He had a sword on his belt, an iron pipe about three inches (eight centimeters) in diameter and three feet (about one meter) long under one arm, and a rope hanging from his shoulder.
 He carried a large bag that contained other supplies.
 He’d known an attack was coming, just not when.
 It made sense for the salt smugglers to attack at night.
 He felt like he’d wasted his time trying to defuse the tension between Rai Ingyō and Ko Biji.
 He should have kept a better watch over the estate to start with.
 At least part of this mess was his own fault.

 Under Chō Ran’s command, the Imperial Guard cavalry formed ranks and prepared to fight, drunk though they were.